 Are you looking for technical documentation, are you interested to learn more about the measuring principles of Bronkhorst products, or you do want to get in contact with a Bronkhorst Service Engineer?
 This section will guide you to the relevant service & support topics.

 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

 In general it can be said that there are two types of flows: a laminar flow and a turbulent flow.
-You can see in the picture that laminar flow has been visualized by an experiment using ink in a cylindrical tube.
+You can see in the picture that laminar flow has been visualised by an experiment using ink in a cylindrical tube.
 The ink has been injected into the middle of a glass tube through which water flows.
 When the speed of the water is still low, the ink does not appear to mix with water, the stream lines are parallel; this is called laminar flow.

 If the speed of the water increases, a sudden change will occur at a certain speed.
 The flow completely disrupts and the water turns homogeneous through the ink.
 The stream lines are chaotic, not linear anymore, which is called turbulent flow.

-How do we achieve the goal of increase and decrease?
 In theory the flow pattern depends on four variables: